Elvira ‘t Hart 28-06-88

 Most of my work is inspired by 'drawing' or literally is a drawing.

 "This adventure started as a job search.
-Just graduated in Fashion/Art with a limited portfolio I figured my chances of finding a design job in fashion were almost non existing.
+Graduated in Fashion/Art with a limited portfolio I figured my chances of finding a design job in fashion were almost non existing.
 With this in mind, hoping to expand my chances in search of a job, I gave myself a year to work on my portfolio.

 In this year I developed the concept where most of my work is based on.

 It started with a drawing of a jacket I had fallen in love with.
 It was this jacket I wanted to execute and I mean -exactly this jacket- without having to compromise on the drawn characteristics.

 I looked for ways to get this jacket off the paper and ended up literally drawing the jacket.
 I sketched the jacket how I thought it should look and fit around a body and cut these patterns out by laser.

 The end result is a drawn jacket with all the characteristics of a sketch: lines that end abruptly or go over the borders of the jacket and parts that are not colored in completely.